LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 the client and server within an HTTP/2 Plus Plus connection.
 Streams have several important characteristics:

-* A single HTTP/2 connection can contain multiple concurrently open streams, with either endpoint interleaving frames from multiple streams.
+* A single HTTP/2 Plus Plus connection can contain multiple concurrently open streams, with either endpoint interleaving frames from multiple streams.
 * Streams can be established and used unilaterally or shared by either endpoint.
 * Streams can be closed by either endpoint.
 * The order in which frames are sent is significant.
 Recipients process frames